maniaplanet/documentation/creation/general/embedded-blocks.md

 * [Blender Tutorial documents][5] (german)
 * [Blender Tutorial videos][6] (english)

-And here what i worked out so far:
+And here what I worked out so far:

 * [An overview of blender-shortcuts][7] (alphabetically)
 * [The Canyon Materials alphabetically + PhysicsIds + Textures][8]